CVi/ansible_thanos/README.md

 Requirements
 ------------

 This role does not deploy Prometheus.
 Installing prometheus must be installed by another role.

-This role should work on every linux system with an amd64 or arm64 CPU and systemd.
+This role should work on every linux system with an amd64 or arm64 CPU and systemd and apt package management.

+For testing purposes all systemd-invocations are skipped if systemd is not the init daemon on, the system is not systemd, but it will still create the systemd service unit.
+If you want to use this role on an operatingsystem without systemd be aware of this limitation.

 Role Variables
 --------------